 It took awhile before I could piece together the story.
 It seems my boy, Diego, went to see his pot-dealing friend with the intention of buying an ounce of Acapulco Gold.
 Easy enough.
 The door to his flat was ajar and music was playing.
 Probably a song about Maria.
 A song where you want to gently tell the singer, “Amigo, Maria ain’t coming back.
 She’s outta your life.
 Gone for good.
 Not gonna happen.
 There are, evidently, plenty of Marias in the ocean.
 Stick your little pole out there and see what you can catch.”

-Now, at this point, I might have called the local authorities or family members or, at least, a mutual friend.
-I mean, someone really should have gotten an update on old Paulo’s current metabolic state.
+Now, at this point, I might have called a family members or, at least, a mutual friend.
+I mean, someone really should have gotten an update on old Paolo’s current metabolic state.

-Instead, Diego, being a really good friend, rummaged around the flat until he found the dead guy’s entire stash, dumped it into a grocery bag, left, had second thoughts, went back to the flat, took a bottle of tequila and left again.
-As he left his good yet extremely deceased friend to begin decomposing, he heard a noise that scared him so he ran back to the car.
+Instead, Diego, being a really good friend, rummaged around the flat until he found the dead guy’s entire stash, dumped it into a grocery bag, left, had second thoughts, went back to the flat, took a couple bottles of tequila and left again.
+Only to return and steal any cash he could find.
+As he left his good yet extremely deceased friend to begin decomposing, he heard someone telling him to stop.
+That scared him so he ran as fast as he could.

-I didn’t know the Spanish way to say, “You are really and truly a morality free zone.”
+I didn’t know the Spanish way to say, “You are a 100% morality free zone.”

-To his credit, Diego was developing a guilty conscience.
+After driving for half, Diego began developing a guilty conscience.
 He even considered going back to provide aid and comfort to his dearly departed friend.

 I didn’t think that was a solid idea.
 I clearly explained this to him, “¿Qué estúpido puedo traerte? ¿Qué vas a hacer, irte a la cama con él para que tengas una historia?”